Case Study· 10 min read· Updated April 8, 2026

 73% Mobile Revenue

-73% of all orders now come from mobile — the Arabic mobile UX is the engine of the business
+73% of all orders now come from mobile — the mobile UX is the engine of the business

 Project Timeline